Friday, September 21, 2012

 Conclusion

 Overall, I think this is a good approach for a do-it-yourself DRO.
 On one hand it significantly simplifies the construction process by reducing the complexity of the reader hardware.
 On the other hand it provides a way to tap into the performance and easy of use of a modern Android tablet.
-Android tablets, phones and netbooks are quickly becoming ubiquitous.
-Cheap no-name tables are sold for under $100 on eBay, but there are quite a few full featured “brand name” 7 inch models in $200 range.
+Android tablets and phones are quickly becoming ubiquitous.
+Cheap no-name tables are sold for under $100 on eBay, but there are quite a few full featured "brand name" 7 inch models in $200 range.
 It only makes sense to use an Android app running on an old phone or tablet rather than building the display from scratch.
 In reality nothing you or I can build for under $200 will approach the performance, flexibility and utility of Google's Nexus 7 or a similar unit.
-In addition to the gobs of processing power available from dual or quad ARM processor running at or near 1 Gigahertz, hundreds of megabytes of RAM and gigabytes of storage those units offer a gorgeous, easy to read and use touch screen.
-Not to mention that the table can be used for other purposes when not busy performing it's DRO duties.
+In addition to the gobs of processing power available from dual or quad core ARM processor running at 1 Gigahertz, hundreds of megabytes of RAM and gigabytes of storage, those units offer a gorgeous, easy to read and use touch screen.
+Not to mention that the table can be used for other purposes when not busy performing it's Digital Readout duties.

 1. Could you supply some details on the android software?
 I could use such an interface on a variety of my projects